Actions

 Izuku felt a sick twist in his stomach.
 He wanted to speak up, to defend himself, but the words stuck behind his teeth.
 His breath came shallow, eyes stinging.
 Feo Ul saw it.

-Her expression softened instantly.
-She drifted back to his side and placed a tiny hand on his cheek.
-“Look at me,” she said quietly.
+Their expression softened instantly.
+They drifted back to his side and placed a tiny hand on his cheek.
+“Look at me,” they said quietly.
 “Are you harmed?”
 He shook his head slowly, though his eyes glistened.
-“Then their words have no power,” she said.
+“Then their words have no power,” they said.
 “Only the meaning you grant them.”
 The older kids scoffed and wandered away, muttering things they thought sounded clever but contained little real venom.
 They seemed unsettled, though — as if they weren’t entirely sure whether Feo Ul was a Quirk or a particularly small adult with wings.

 When they were out of earshot, Izuku sniffed.
 “Why… why did they say that?” he asked, voice trembling.
 “Why does it matter if my Quirk looks… different?”